Names of purported Nobel chemistry prize winners inadvertently released

-STOCKHOLM, Oct 4 (Reuters) - Sweden's Royal Academy of Sciences on Wednesday inadvertently published names of three scientists it said had won this year's Nobel Prize in chemistry, although the award-giving institute said the decision was still hours away.
+STOCKHOLM, Oct 4 (Reuters) - Sweden's Royal Academy of Sciences appeared to have inadvertently published names of three scientists it said had won this year's Nobel Prize in chemistry, although the award-giving institute said the decision was still hours away.

-"The Nobel Prize in Chemistry in 2023 rewards the discovery and development of quantum dots, nanoparticles that are so small that their size determines their properties," the academy wrote in an email according to Swedish daily Dagens Nyheter (DN).
+Swedish newspaper Aftonbladet published a copy of an email its said was from the academy naming the laureates as Moungi G. Bawendi, Louis E. Brus and Alexei I. Ekimov.

-Johan Aqvist, chair of the academy's Nobel committee for chemistry, however told Reuters:
+"The Nobel Prize in Chemistry in 2023 rewards the discovery and development of quantum dots, nanoparticles that are so small that their size determines their properties," Dagens Nyheter (DN), another Swedish daily, quoted an email from the academy as saying.

 The announcement of this year's Nobel prize for chemistry is due at 1145 CET (0945 GMT).